Death Valley Photography Workshops

 American West.
 Lynn also has the honor of being a featured photographer

 in LensWork, Classic Imaging Magazine,

 B&W Magazine, View Camera

 other photography publications.

+in California.
 He is the producer and co-author of the Contrast

 Masking Kit - a technical manual